 Organisations that used artificial intelligence and analytics had the most success mitigating the costs of data breaches, spending $2.45 million (about £1.84 million) on their recovery process.

 By contrast, organisations that didn’t implement such measures spent more than twice that, with an average cost of $6.03 million (about £4.5 million).

 This is a lesson that organisations are gradually taking on board.
 The report found that the proportion of organisations that have implemented measures such as artificial intelligence platforms and automated tools has increased from 15% to 21% in the past two years.

 Unfortunately, many organisations don’t know where to begin when implementing and testing defences.
 That’s where our Cyber Security as a Service can help.

-With this annual subscription service, our experts are on hand seven days a week to advise you on the best way to protect your organisation.
+With this annual subscription service, our experts are on hand to advise you on the best way to protect your organisation.

 They’ll guide you through vulnerability scans, staff training and the creation of policies and procedures, which form the backbone of an effective security strategy.